LunaFolf/trestle/README.md

 And viola - hopefully that worked... hopefully...

 ### Useful information
-We use the (**JSend** specification)[https://github.com/omniti-labs/jsend], or at least _should_ be using it, for our API resonses.
+We use the [https://github.com/omniti-labs/jsend](**JSend** specification), or at least _should_ be using it, for our API resonses.
 At the moment there is no way to overwrite this spec.

 ## Support
 I'm not really in a position to offer active support, especially seeing how this package is still in beta - however, if you're up for a quick informal chat then I might be able to help if you contact me via Discord.